AInora

 TL;DR

-Nextiva's AI Receptionist is a natural evolution of their business phone platform.
-It handles call answering, basic routing, and FAQ responses within the Nextiva ecosystem.
-For existing Nextiva customers who need simple automated call handling, it is a convenient upgrade.
-For businesses that need a real AI receptionist - one that books appointments, integrates with your CRM, remembers callers, and handles complex conversations - purpose-built solutions deliver significantly more value.
+Nextiva's AI Receptionist (branded XBert) is a natural evolution of their business phone platform.
+It handles call answering, routing, FAQ responses, and native appointment booking with real-time calendar integration within the Nextiva ecosystem.
+For existing Nextiva customers, it is a convenient upgrade.
+For businesses that want a receptionist that also remembers callers across calls, integrates deeply with your CRM, handles complex multi-turn conversations, and works without switching phone providers, purpose-built solutions deliver more value.

 150K+